MarketDataApp/documentation/sheets-add-on/dates-and-times.md

 - **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
 Time-based parameters are typically used to model intraday stock movements.

   - `now` The current time.
 Use this keyword to select the current open candle, for example.
+This is the same as the Google Sheets built-in formula `now()`.
+Please note that due to Google Sheets limitations, `now()` cannot be used in any Market Data formula.
+Use the `now` relative keyword as a replacement.

 :::caution Coming Soon